turbot/steampipe-docs/docs/guides/caching.md

   ```

 The implementation has a few important implications:
 - The cache resides in the plugin's process space which implies it is on the server where the database runs, not on the client.
-This means that the caching is used by any client, not just the `steampipe` cli - `psql`, `pgcli`, etc will also get the benefit of the query cache.
+This means that the caching is used by any client, not just the `steampipe` CLI.
+Command-line tools like `psql` and `pgcli` benefit from the query cache, as do BI tools like Metabase and Tableau.
 - The caching is done per-connection.
 This means that if you query an aggregator, an equivalent query to the individual connection would be able to use the cached results, and vice-versa.
-- The cache is shared by ALL connected clients - If multiple different users connect to the same steampipe database, they all share the same cache
+- The cache is shared by ALL connected clients.
+If multiple users connect to the same Steampipe database, they all share the same cache.

 ## Query Cache Options